What is bushfire risk?

 Bushfire risk is the likelihood of a fire starting, spreading and impacting on people, property and the environment – the things we care about most.

 Victoria is particularly susceptible to large, intense bushfires which can spread up to 30 km or more across landscapes.
 This is due to Victoria's terrain, naturally flammable vegetation and frequent exposure to hot, dry, windy weather.

 Factors which affect bushfire risk include the type and condition of fuels, weather, topography, the location of people and assets, as well as our ability to prevent fires from igniting and suppress them once they have started.
 Reducing the impacts of bushfires is challenging because we don't know exactly when and where they will occur.

 However, we can model how bushfires start and spread in the landscape with simulation software, Phoenix RapidFire, developed specifically for Victoria.
 Phoenix RapidFire uses information about weather, topography, vegetation and fire history, to simulate and predict the spread and impact of bushfires and help us understand bushfire behaviour – including flame height, ember density, spotting distance, convection column strength and intensity.

 Using these simulations we can understand how bushfires are likely to behave, and how assets and values might be impacted by bushfires.

 Victoria's bushfire risk profile tells a story of how bushfire risk changes over time, based on bushfire history and our fuel management activities.

-We use this information to predict how risk will change as a result of our future planned burning and compare the effectiveness of different bushfire management strategies.
+The figure below shows Victoria's bushfire risk profile from 1980 to 2021 and its forecast risk to 2024.
+We use this information to predict how our future planned burning will change risk and to compare the effectiveness of different bushfire management strategies.

 Using Phoenix RapidFire we simulate over 9,000 bushfires across Victoria under conditions of highest fuel in the landscape.